mehdimehdi/ttuesday/_posts/2017-08-28-double-spending.markdown

 Group B has transaction 5, transaction 6, a timestamp (`2017-08-23 23:21:11`) and the hash of group A.

-Group C has transaction 7, transaction 8, transaction 9, a timestamp (`2017-08-23 23:31:11`) and a the has of group B.
+Group C has transaction 7, transaction 8, transaction 9, a timestamp (`2017-08-23 23:31:11`) and the hash of group B.

 A group of transactions is linked to the previous thanks to the hash of the previous group (which is unique based on the content of the group).
 In the world of Bitcoin, the groups are called blocks, and the link is call chain.
 We now have our concept of blockchain.